Disseminated Superficial Actinic Porokeratosis

 Treatment / Management

-Vitamin D3 analogs have shown good responses after being used for 6 to 8 weeks.
-Vitamin D3 analogs are known to induce the transcription of genes that are responsible for the differentiation and proliferation of keratinocytes.
+Vitamin D3 analogs have demonstrated favorable responses after 6 to 8 weeks of use.
+These drugs induce the transcription of genes that regulate keratinocyte differentiation and proliferation.

 Imiquimod

-Imiquimod works by recruiting the body's immune cells through the activation of toll-like receptors 7 and 8 and the induction of cytokines.
-It has been used mostly for porokeratosis of Mibelli and porokeratosis palmaris et plantaris.
-It can induce an inflammatory response similar to 5-FU.
+Imiquimod stimulates the immune response by activating toll-like receptors 7 and 8, leading to cytokine induction and immune cell recruitment.
+This drug has primarily been used for porokeratosis of Mibelli and porokeratosis palmaris et plantaris.
+Treatment can trigger an inflammatory response similar to that seen with 5-FU.

 Retinoids

-Retinoids are vitamin A derivatives and are used in disorders where there is abnormal keratinocyte proliferation.
-Topical retinoids are preferred over systemic retinoids.
-Systemic retinoids have more side effects and are teratogenic.
-Relapse is common.
+Retinoids, derived from vitamin A, are used in conditions characterized by abnormal keratinocyte proliferation.
+Topical formulations are preferred over systemic retinoids due to the latter’s increased risk of side effects and teratogenicity.
+Relapse is common after discontinuation.[16]

-Cryotherapy, excision, curettage, and dermabrasion have been shown to have some good responses.
-It is, however, limited and is not used for extensive disease.
-Cryotherapy leaves a scar, and recurrence is common.
+Cryotherapy, excision, curettage, and dermabrasion have demonstrated some effectiveness but are generally not used for extensive disease.
+Cryotherapy, in particular, often results in scarring, and recurrence is common.

 Lasers

-Medications that suppress the immune response, such as topical corticosteroids, are not usually effective because disseminated superficial actinic porokeratosis is not an inflammatory disease, but using these medications can help with the associated pruritus.[8][9][10][11][12]
+Medications that suppress the immune response, such as topical corticosteroids, are generally ineffective for DSAP, which is not an inflammatory disease.
+However, these agents may provide symptomatic relief for associated pruritus.[18][19][20][21][22]

 Topical Statin-Cholesterol